yaobinwen/document-shredded/README.md

 This repository is primarily targeted to software developers who are usually not considered as a documentation writer.
 However, as I said above, I believe all the developers or engineers who work in the technological areas can be beneficial from it.

 ## Best Practices

+Provide an overview on the fundamental concepts to lay a good foundation for the readers of why a certain thing is done in a certain way.
+A good example is the [_SVN Book: Chapter 1.
+Fundamental Concepts_](https://svnbook.red-bean.com/en/1.7/svn.basic.html). [_Mastering CMake: Key Concepts_](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Key%20Concepts.html#key-concepts) is the same attempt but I don't think the key concepts there are sufficient: they still miss some concepts I think are important for readers to understand the tool.

 This article ["What nobody tells you about documentation"](https://www.divio.com/blog/documentation/) is a must-read!
 It separates the documentation into four quadrants, each of which takes a different responsibility: